Here is the picture of a dashboard,

 What is a Business Intelligence tool?

-Business intelligence tools follow certain methods and technologies to prepare, present, and help data analysis of a business.
+Business intelligence tools follow certain methods and technologies to prepare, present, and help data analysis of direct sales business.
 Usually, enterprise businesses use BI to analyze their data and evolve future strategies efficiently.

 KPI or Key Performance Indicator is an assessment model that leads to the identification of potential improvements in the business.
 BI comes in handy to assess KPIs and find insights.